TiagoMA90/digital-nomads/README.md

 # Digital Nomads
 Digital Nomads is a website that allows developers to share their experiences outside the office.
-The app is forum/blog type of website designed to allow Users to convey their personal experiences as Digital Nomads.
+The app is a forum/blog type of website designed to allow Users to convey their personal experiences as Digital Nomads.
 A platform where Users can share their adventures, tips and recommendations when working and exploring the world.

 No desks, no cubicles, no offices.